princepriyank/StreetViewHome/README.md

 Deployed at http://pano-priyank.netlify.app .

+This project is as an application for **NITP Web Team**.

-Here I have made a 360 degree image tour of my house terrace.
+Here, I have made a 360 degree image tour of my house terrace.
 This projects is for demo purpose to show that in a large scale this technique can be used for making full tour of real-estate properties, institution, monumnets, etc. Since, we are still in the state of pandemic it was necessary to work towards creating virtual reality experinece for web.

 For this i have used panellum-react library for rendering of images as 360 degree panaroma.

-# Getting Started with Create React App
+# Quick Start

 This project was bootstrapped with,